Bourbonnais dialects: Grammar

-The adverbial pronoun Y (there) is used as a personal pronoun representing an object.
-For example " fais-le "(do it) (French)/" fais-y "(Boubonnais); "donne-le/la moi "(give it to me) (French)/" donne-moi z'y; ne "(Bourbonnais);" ne le casse pas "(don't break it) (French)/" n'y casse pas "(Bourbonnais); "tu me le/la prêtes" (lend it me) (French)/ "tu m'y prêtes" (Bourbonnais) etc.
+The adverbial pronoun y is used as a personal pronoun representing an object.
+For example, Fr. fais-le / Bourb. fais-y; Fr. donne-le-moi, donne-la-moi / Bourb. donne-moi z'y; Fr. ne le casse pas / Bourb. n'y casse pas; Fr. tu me le/la prêtes (lend it me) / Bourb. tu m'y prêtes.

-There is, in Bourbonnais, a form for neutral gender: the pronoun "al" can be used for masculine gender, as well as for feminine gender, for inanimate objects as for animated ones.
-Thus, both male and female dogs can be designated by "al", just as a member of a family or a neighbour.
-For example, the phrase "al a tout mange" ("al" ate it all) can be said about a dog but also about a neighbour.
+There is, in Bourbonnais, a form for neutral gender: the pronoun al can be used for masculine gender as well as feminine gender, for inanimate objects and animate.
+Thus, both male and female dogs can be designated by al, just as a member of a family or a neighbour.
+For example, the phrase al a tout mange can be said about a dog but also about a neighbour.